onecommons/vesper/doc/source/configvars.rst

 .. confval:: record_requests

   Any HTTP requests made are saved to a file.
-They can be played-back using the ``DEBUG_FILENAME`` option.
+They can be played-back using the ``debug_filename`` option.

 .. confval:: debug_filename